katharinalisalin/demo-bug-template/docs/bug-documentation/documentation-issue-report.md

 ### Description

-Provide a clear and concise summary of the inconsistancy or issue you encountered in the documentation or the documentation section that needs improvement.
+Provide a clear and concise summary of the inconsistency or issue you encountered in the documentation or the documentation section that needs improvement.
 Explain why you think the documentation should be adjusted and describe its impact.

--   __Keep it short and concise__ – if the inconsistancy or issue can be precisely explained in one or two sentences, perfect.
+-   __Keep it short and concise__ – if the inconsistency or issue can be precisely explained in one or two sentences, perfect.

--   __One issue at a time__ – if you encounter multiple unrelated inconsistancy
+-   __One issue at a time__ – if you encounter multiple unrelated inconsistencies
-    or issue on different documentation sites, please create separate issues.
+    or issues on different documentation sites, please create separate issues.
     Don't report multiple issues in one issue report, which makes identifying them difficult.